 But it's one thing to sip a gin and tonic in the bar and banter with staff as a paying customer, quite another to oversee the whole operation, from Licencee to Garden.
 Behind the scenes, a first-time hotelier must be an accountant, a marketing expert, an interior designer, have a better than average understanding of IT and enough DIY skills to fix minor problems, while recognising when major work is required and an expert needs to be called in.

-So, 3 years on are there any regrets?
+So, a few years on are there any regrets?
 Absolutely not!
 We changed our lives, had a great deal of fun, met some fantastic people and developed one of the best rated boutique hotels, not only on Exmoor, not only in Devon, but in the UK.